Report: 123 children died in 2019 despite contact with DCFS

 Paniak noted the case of a 5-year-old suburban Chicago boy, Andrew “A.J.”
 Freund, who died despite having a long history of contact with the agency.
 He was found last year beaten to death in a shallow grave not far from the family's Crystal Lake home.
 His parents have been charged with murder, a federal lawsuit has been filed and two state employees have been fired amid an ongoing internal investigation.

-Paniak said investigators “ignored the parents' long history of addiction'' and the cases highlights ”opportunities DCFS missed to strengthen viable families.''
+Paniak said investigators “ignored the parents' long history of addiction'' and the case highlights ”opportunities DCFS missed to strengthen viable families.''